 According to recent studies, CMAs earn 28% more in the U.S. than noncertified professionals.
 More importantly, the certification is a pathway to a more successful business career: one that opens doors, builds confidence, closes skills gaps, and lets you tap into a network of 85,000 professionals around the globe.
 As our CMAs will tell you, it's an investment that pays a lifetime of dividends and lets you rise above the competition.

-PART 1 Financial Reporting, Planning, Performance, and Control
+PART 1 Financial Planning, Performance, and Analytics

 A. External Financial Reporting Decisions

 Preparation of financial statements: balance sheet, income statement, statement of changes in equity, statement of cash flows; valuation of assets and liabilities; operating and capital leases; impact of equity transactions; revenue recognition; income measurement; major differences between U.S. GAAP and IFRS.

 B. Planning, Budgeting and Forecasting